We talk about consulting benchmarking a lot on this blog. And it’s for a good reason.

 That is why every year we support the efforts of Service Performance Insight (SPI Research) in their Professional Service Maturity Model Benchmark.
 This is among the most comprehensive benchmarks for the professional services industry, and we think it is one of the most powerful tools a professional services firm can have—along with a great professional services automation system that is.

 After reading through this year’s benchmark, it dawned on us that there are a few key metrics that every services organization should keep close tabs on.
-So we crunched some numbers and put together an interactive scorecard for professional services firms to measure their own progress against.
-Professional services utilization benchmarks are just one of the key performance indicators in this interactive scorecard.
+We created a webinar about the key KPIs consultancies need to watch.
+Understanding leading and lagging metrics to measure can greatly improve business success and

-So if you’re like us and believe that benchmarking is a great way to measure your firm’s performance, fill in a few of the KPIs in the performance scorecard to see where you stand.
+So if you’re like us and believe that benchmarking is a great way to measure your firm’s performance, download the SPI research at the link below.

 You will get instant feedback on how your firm performs compared to the average professional services firm, highlighting areas of strength and weakness.
 You’ll be able to view your performance across multiple different indicators including utilization performance, profitability performance, staffing performance, and delivery performance.
 You’ll also see how organizations using professional services automation software performed to identify opportunities to move the needle a bit in your favor.
 And most importantly, you’ll be able to validate your perceptions of how your firm’s performance stacks up against your peers.